Nashville, Nebraska

 Nashville is an unincorporated community in Washington County, Nebraska, United States.

 History

 A post office was established at Nashville in 1923, and remained in operation until it was discontinued in 1929.
 In November 2008 a manufacturing plant located in Nashville, PK Manufacturing, was destroyed in a large fire caused by arson in an insurance fraud scheme.

+As a result of a wave severe weather that impacted eastern Nebraska and western Iowa, a tornado damaged some parts of Nashville on April 17, 2025, including two houses that were destroyed.

 Geography

 Nashville is located at 41°24′23″N 95°59′47″W (41.406388, -95.996388), just north of Omaha along U.S. Route 75.
 It is approximately four miles south of Fort Calhoun.